Kia Ora!

 • Parallel-in-time methods

-• Development and testing of dynamical cores for Global Circulation Models (GCMs)
+• Evaluation of dynamical cores for Global Circulation Models (GCMs), primarily through idealised test cases

 Education: